 The assembly was then placed on a 20 inch granite sine bar, which was placed on a leveled surface plate.
 Using 15-, 30-, and 45-degree angle blocks (pressed against the reference edge of the sine bar and various edges of the 2-3-4 block) to set the rotation about the vertical axis, and assuming the 2-3-4 block edges were square, the assembly was rotated through an entire rotation in steps of 15 degrees, i.e., 0, 15, 30, 45, 60, 75, ...345, 0.
 See Figure 1.
 By closing back to the initial zero position, repeatability was checked.
 The output signals of each channel were measured with a digital multimeter at each step.
-This was repeated for sine bar angles, $\phi$ , of 15 and 25 degrees, or 75 data points.
-A Mathematica program was used for the data regression and calculation of the residuals[8, 9].
-Typically, the standard uncertainty of the residuals. for the inclinometers we calibrated, was around 5 arc of the equations could be adjusted to better fit the sources of the errors.
+This was repeated for sine bar angles, φ , of 15 and 25 degrees, or 75 data points.
+A Mathematica program was used for the data regression and calculation of the residuals [8, 9].
+Typically, the standard uncertainty of the residuals, for the inclinometers we calibrated, was around 5 arc seconds.

+If higher precision is required, additional higher order terms could be added to the equations, or the sources of the error could be modeled and the form of the equations could be adjusted to better fit the sources of the errors.
 For example, the two axes are most probably not orthogonal.
 This could be built into the model and the angle could be solved for in the regression.
 The zero sine bar tilt data could also be used to model out a non-level surface plate.